 8.3.3.1.
-Club Eligibility Lists may be submitted via the ARRL-provided web uploading service, or by email, fax, or postal service mail to the ARRL Contest Branch Manager.
-The Eligibility List must contain the club name, club ARRL section (or location of the center of the club's eligibility circle), and a list of member call signs and locations.
+Club Eligibility Lists must be submitted via the ARRL-provided web uploading service at http://contest-clubs.arrl.org/upload.php BEFORE the contest the club wishes to participate in.
+The Eligibility List must contain the club name, club ARRL section (or location of the center of the club's eligibility circle as a six-character grid locator), and a list of member call signs and locations.
 Locations are specified as six-character grid locators (e.g. FN20ab or DM13sc).
 Distances are calculated from center-to-center of the six-character grid locators.

-8.3.3.2 Failure by the club to submit a valid list of member's eligible to submit scores for the club either electronically or by mail may result in the club being declared ineligible for the Club Competition event in question.
+8.3.3.2 Failure by the club to submit a valid list of member's eligible to submit scores for the club before the event may result in the club being declared ineligible for the Club Competition event in question.